 Sometimes support means we sign on or draft a letter of support.
 Sometimes we make a public comment.
-Other times we engage our advocates through grassroots campaigns and ask advocates to make their voices heard.Read a Summary of the Priorities
+Sometimes we rely on our advocacy partners.
+Other times we engage our advocates through an Action Alert or ask advocates to voice their opinions and get involved.Read a Summary of the Priorities

 Issue 1: Removing Barriers to Colorectal Cancer Screenings

-Issue 3: Investing in Cancer Research
+Issue 2: Investing in Colorectal Cancer Research

 Issues We’re Monitoring

 To make sure voices of colorectal cancer patients are being heard, we are an active member of several coalitions that address issues we actively monitor.